aws-samples/aws-genai-conversational-rag-reference/docs/content/development/dev-settings/inference/index.md

 ![Base Model](image-2.png)

 ### Common Settings

-The following fields are common settings across integration frameworks
+The following fields are common settings across the integration abstractions
 ![Common settings](image-3.png)

 #### Cross-Account Model Integration

 By providing a *cross-account* IAM role to assume, when the inference engine invokes the framework via AWS SDK, it will first assume the role provided and use those temporary credentials to invoke the service endpoint.
 The role must have a trust policy attached that grants the application environment account permissions to assume the roles (`sts:AssumeRole`).

 ![Cross-Account](image-6.png){ width="400" }

 !!! danger "Cross-Account Security Considerations"
     By default the application in configured to only support assuming cross-account roles in the **Dev Stage** environment, and only **Administrators** are allowed to pass runtime config overrides to specify cross-account roles to assume.
 Ensure that only **trusted individuals** are granted **Administrator** access, and if enabling this functionality outside of **Dev Stage** environment that precautions and diligence are taken securing access of data and systems.

 ??? example "Trust Policy Example"